Update

 Transit Priority

-MTC is working with transit agencies and with Caltrans, cities and counties to plan and implement transit priority infrastructure that increases the speed and reliability of Bay Area buses and light rail trains.
+MTC is working with transit agencies, Caltrans, cities and counties to plan and implement transit priority infrastructure and transit-supportive policies that improve travel times and the reliability of Bay Area buses and light rail trains.

-Transit priority is a toolbox of policies and infrastructure that help transit passengers get to their destination more quickly.
-Tools can include roadway design, traffic enforcement, new traffic signals and more.
+Transit priority is a toolbox of policies and infrastructure that help transit passengers get to their destination more quickly and reliably.
+Tools can include roadway design, new traffic signal timing, traffic enforcement and more.

 Making transit faster and more reliable improves the customer experience and encourages more people to use transit.
-Investing in transit priority throughout the Bay Area roadway network helps meet the climate and equity goals of the long-range regional plan, Plan Bay Area 2050, and the Transit Transformation Action Plan.
+Investing in transit priority on Bay Area roadways helps meet the climate and equity goals of the long-range regional plan, Plan Bay Area 2050, and the Transit Transformation Action Plan

-Since 2012, MTC has invested over $100 million in transit priority initiatives.
+Since 2012, MTC has invested over $150 million in transit priority initiatives through a variety of grant programs.

 MTC’s efforts in advancing transit priority in the Bay Area include the following initiatives: